pyronaur/zxb/README.md

 > code /path/to/scripts
 ```

-So if you want to your editor to work properly, make sure it can accept both a path to a single script file and a path to directory.
+So if you want your editor to work properly, make sure it can accept both a path to a single script file and a path to a directory.